 Useful information for anyone looking to live and work in Cardiff as an intern.

 You will need to arrange your own accommodation, although we can offer advice, including information from former interns on how they found somewhere to live during their time in Cardiff.

 The University estimates that bed and breakfast accommodation in local establishments will cost approximately £30-£40 a night and hotels charge £50-£105 a night.

 You can find useful information about coming to Cardiff from Visit Cardiff.

 Low-cost self catering accommodation is available from Cardiff University during the summer vacation.

-You must highlight that you will be working in the Cardiff EDC on an unpaid internship and that Ian Thomson, Cardiff EDC Director, will be your supervisor.
+You should explain that you will be working at the Cardiff Euopean Documentation Centre (EDC) on an unpaid internship and that Frederico Rocha will be your supervisor.